 We send out a reminder notice 12 days after your bill due date, which is due 10 days later.
 If payment is still not received, a final notice is delivered on the Wednesday after the reminder notice was due.
 Disconnection will occur the following week if your bill remains unpaid.

 Yes.
 The Town of Wembley will be increasing wastewater rates in December and then again in May.
 This will be reflected on your Aquatera bill.
 These wastewater increases are not Aquatera rate increases - they are increases by the Town.

 The Town needs to upgrade the wastewater treatment plant to comply with environmental regulations which are mandatory to meet federal and provincial effluent discharge regulatory requirements.

-You will see a marginal increase from Aquatera beginning in January, with the addition of our Franchise Fee (10% paid back to the Town) and a 2.5% increase in water rates in March 2019 to ensure your rates are aligned with other communities.
-The 2.5% increase will equate to about $0.60 on the average bill.
+You will see a marginal increase from Aquatera beginning in January, with the addition of our Franchise Fee (10 per cent paid back to the Town) and a 2.5 per cent increase in water rates in March 2019 to ensure your rates are aligned with other communities.
+The 2.5 per cent increase will equate to about $0.60 on the average bill.

 These periodic increases are required to ensure we can continue to meet our core purpose of Helping Grow Healthy Communities through the provision of these essential services, and match increases in our everyday costs such as utilities, maintenance and resources.

 From December to July, there is a total increase of approximately $12.46 on the average bill.